 How Product Developers Can Still Perform Pre-Launch Concept and Product Testing on a Tight Product Development Calendar

 It’s not unusual for a tight product development calendar to leave product teams feeling pressured to get products out the door quickly.
 This pressure is also often in opposition to other initiatives like innovation and newness, and of course, quality.
-Simply put, product teams are trying to accomplish a lot on short timelines, and this crunch can often result in skipped product development steps including concept and product testing.
+Simply put, product teams are trying to accomplish a lot on short timelines.
+This crunch can often result in skipped product development steps including concept and product testing.

 Without concept and product testing, there is little near-market confirmation that the product will do well post-launch.
-Further, product testing helps to validate quality and performance as well as identify areas for improvements (which make products more desirable and more aligned with what customers are looking for).
+Further, product testing helps to validate quality and performance as well as identify areas for improvements.
+This makes products more desirable and more aligned with what customers are looking for.

 Product developers have historically been in a seasonal struggle choosing between gathering pre-market product testing data that they can be confident in, and less rigorous testing that could be achieved faster.
 Good or fast – pick one.
 Fortunately, technologies specific to product development have been advancing.

-But before discussing how to work effective testing into a tight product development calendar, we should acknowledge the common reason why these timelines are made shorter in the first place: specifically, brands’ efforts to decrease the risks of advance product development and manufacturing far out from retail buying while fashion trends continue to change so rapidly.
+But before discussing how to work effective testing into a tight product development calendar, we should acknowledge the common reason why these timelines are made shorter in the first place.
+Specifically, brands’ efforts to decrease the risks of advanced product development and manufacturing far out from retail buying while fashion trends continue to change so rapidly.

 Product development calendars have been compressed in order to mitigate the risks of longer timelines by increasing product relevance closer to market – all while brands are trying to achieve more overall within their product creation process.
 Next, we’ll look at some of the initiatives now often included in the overall product creation process.

 Common Initiatives Within the Product Creation Process